friendly-trenchcoat/Reddit-FoodClub-BetButtons/README.md

  - The table on the "Current Bets" page will be highlighted in yellow when all 10 are placed
  - Now you can just X out the whole window

 ALSO: Don't like how the bet amount button scrolls with you?
-Scroll down and read how to change it.
+Check comments in code to read how to change it.
 ALSO ALSO: There's nothing to stop you from submitting bets from past days.
 Try not to do this.
 ALSO ALSO ALSO: There is no way to prevent Firefox from asking if you're really really sure you wanna place this bet every. single. time.